CDRH/datura/README.md

 Developer Guide
 ------
 ##### <a name="solr_core"></a> Setting up Solr / Tomcat
 If you have access to the CDRH intranet, you can find instructions for setting up solr here:  http://libinfo.unl.edu/cdrh/index.php/Solr_Setup.
 Otherwise, please refer to solr's documentation about running it as a tomcat webapp.
-An example of the type of schema that the CDRH is using for this project can be found here:  TODO put in a link and a document example
+An example of the type of schema that the CDRH is using for this collection can be found here:  TODO put in a link and a document example

 ##### <a name="apache"></a> Apache Directory Permissions
-Assuming that you place this project in your web tree, you will need to take care to protect any sensitive information you place it in that you do not want to be accessible through the browser (copywritten material, drafts, passwords, etc).
+Assuming that you place this collection in your web tree, you will need to take care to protect any sensitive information you place it in that you do not want to be accessible through the browser (copywritten material, drafts, passwords, etc).
 To protect the configuration files that contain information about your solr instance, you should put these lines in your main apache configuration file.
 If you have an older version of Apache, you may need to specify `Order deny,allow` and `Deny from all` instead of using `Require all denied`.
 ```
 #
 # Prevent config.yml files that might be in the webtree from being viewable